microcks/microcks.io/content/documentation/guides/usage/async-protocols/nats-support.md

 [...]
 ```

 🎉 Fantastic!
-We are receiving the two different messages corresponding to the two defined examples each and every 3 seconds that is the default publication frequency.
-You'll notice that each `id` and `sendAt` properties have different value sthanks to the templating notation.
+We are receiving the two different messages corresponding to the two defined examples, each and every 3 seconds, that is the default publication frequency.
+You'll notice that each `id` and `sendAt` properties have different values thanks to the templating notation.

 ## 4. Run AsyncAPI tests

-Now the final step is to perform some test of the validation features in Microcks.
-As we will need API implementation for that it’s not as easy as writing HTTP based API implementation, we have some helpful scripts in our `api-tooling` GitHub repository.
-This scripts are made for working with the `User signed-up API` sample we used so far but feel free to adapt them for your own use.
+Now the final step is to perform some tests of the validation features in Microcks.
+As we will need API implementation for that, it’s not as easy as writing an HTTP-based API implementation; we have some helpful scripts in our `api-tooling` GitHub repository.
+These scripts are made for working with the `User signed-up API` sample we used so far, but feel free to adapt them for your own use.

-Imagine that you want to validate messages from a `QA` environment with dedicated NATS broker.
+Imagine that you want to validate messages from a `QA` environment with a dedicated NATS broker.
 Still being in the `natsjs-client` folder, now use the `producer.js` utility script to publish messages on a `user-signedups` queue:

 ```sh
 node producer.js nats-broker-qa.app.example.com:4222 user-signedups qa-user qa-password